jayharvey/angular-styleguide/a1/README.md

 ### Directive Component Names
 ###### [Style [Y126](#style-y126)]

   - Use consistent names for all directives using camel-case.
-Use a short prefix to describe the area that the directives belong (some example are company prefix or project prefix).
+Prefix directive names with "es" (for EchoStar and ECMAScript).

     *Why?*: Provides a consistent way to quickly identify and reference components.